-Since candidate B has practised model questions in an exam-simulated environment with timer and negative marking, he is highly adapted to the UPSC exam requirements.
-When he sees questions in actual UPSC exam, he will not panic.
-He even might feel many questions in the exam similar to the question he practised earlier.
+Since candidate B has practised model questions in an exam-simulated environment with a timer and negative marking, he is highly adapted to the UPSC exam requirements.
+When he sees questions in the actual UPSC exam, he will not panic.
+He even might feel many questions in the exam similar to the questions he practised earlier.
 That is not the case with Candidate A!

 The shift from Text-based learning to Test-based learning!

-The text-book based approach is the traditional method of preparation.
-Now, most smart aspirants prefer the test-based learning approach – as that is more efficient and exam-focussed.
+The text-book only approach is the traditional method of preparation.
+Now, most smart aspirants prefer the test-based learning approach – as that is more efficient and exam-focused.

 In fact, ClearIAS has always suggested a ‘TTT approach‘ – which is a mix of Text-Books, Test-series, and Techniques.

 What I am intending to say in this article is to change the way you learn.
-Don’t limit your learning to just text-books.
-Include practise in your preparation right from the early days.
+Don’t limit your learning to just textbooks.
+Include practice in your preparation right from the early days.

-Can you learn swimming by just reading a book?
+Can you learn to swim by just reading a book?